-PSEs were originally introduced in domains such as partial differential equations (PDEs) [39, 63] and linear algebra [30] where they provided high-level programmatic interfaces to widely used software libraries [29, 64].
-With rapid advances in high performance computing, GIS, software interfaces, computational intelligence, and networking, interest in PSEs has virtually exploded.
-Diverse applications in wood-based composite design [33], aircraft design
+PSEs were originally introduced in domains such as partial differential equations (PDEs) [2,4] and linear algebra [5] where they provided high-level programmatic interfaces to widely used software libraries [3,6,7].
+With rapid advances in high performance computing, GIS, software interfaces, computational intelligence, and networking, interest in PSEs has expanded to diverse application domains such as wood-based composite design [8] and aircraft design [9].

-[32], gas turbine dynamics [22], and wireless communications [26] are now being viewed in the PSE framework.
 While these projects concentrate on developing domain-specific PSEs, considerable attention has also been devoted to developing generic tools for building PSEs.
 The software engineering of customizable architectures, leveraging the Web, supporting distributed, collaborative problem solving, and providing middleware constitute some of the enabling technologies.

 The focus of this paper is a PSE for landuse change analysis; while there is no doubt that the need exists for better models for all aspects of watershed assessment, including hydrology (flooding and erosion effects), biology (effects of contaminants and population changes), and economics (valuations resulting from landuse changes and surrounding environment, economic effects on governments), the synergy resulting from integrating them in a PSE will help leverage them in ways that best benefit planners and other observers.
 We identify a number of distinct aspects that should be part of a full-fledged PSE for watershed management, along with rationale for the desirability of each point.
+Design features